comptonapps/cardboardgm/README.md

 Initially, the app used the findCompletedItems API from eBay so managers could evaluate card pricing based on previous eBay sales.
 That API was made private on 10/15/2020, so now the app finds any fixed price items currently for sale on eBay.

+## APP TECHNOLOGIES

+This app was created using Flask and Python on the server side and uses jinja templates for page presentation.
+In addition to HTML and CSS, vanilla js is used for client side coding.
+I decided not to use bootstrap or jQuery in this project so I could get a better grasp on app development from the ground up.